gram-js/docs/src/introduction/integration-with-react.md

   async sendCode (phone) {
     const { apiId, apiHash } = this

-    await this.client.connect() // Once you have called this function, there is no need to call it again every time you call the API await this.client.sendCode({ apiId, apiHash }, phone) }
+    await this.client.connect() // Once you have called this function, there is no need to call it again every time you call API await this.client.sendCode({ apiId, apiHash }, phone) }